hazer-hazer/Jacy-Dev-Book/how-to-run.md

 # How to run

-CLI tool needs improvements, anyway it works and here's the syntax:
+CLI tool needs improvements, anyway it works and here's the syntax.

 ```
 ./jc (.exe for windows) [source files] --boolean-argument -key-value-argument=param1, param2, ..., paramN